 Tel: 416-585- 4534

-Elliott Allen Institute for Theology and Ecology (St. Michael’s, Faculty of Theology)
+Elliott Allen Institute for Theology and Ecology (St. Michael’s College, Faculty of Theology)

 Through the Elliott Allen Institute for Theology and Ecology, the Faculty of Theology at the University of St. Michael's College seeks to make a contribution to the healing of the Earth in all its life systems, and express its concern for the ecological crisis of the planet.
 The Institute is a collaborative teaching and research institute that functions at both the basic and advanced degree levels.
-Founded by Saint Michael's Faculty of Theology in 1991, it has granted the Certificate of Specialization in Theology & Ecology within the Master and Doctoral programs.
+Founded by Saint Michael's Faculty of Theology in 1991, it has granted the Certificate of Specialization in Theology and Ecology within the Master and Doctoral programs.
 Students complete the specialization while concurrently satisfying the requirements of their graduate program.
 Interdisciplinary by definition, the Institute facilitates serious contact between the theological disciplines and the scientific, cosmological and cultural paradigm shifts that are informing our times.
-Interested students should contact the Director of the Institute, Professor Dennis O'Hara.

 Dennis O'Hara, Director